blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 }
 ~~~

-To trace the paths in the graph, an array can be kept of sice $V$ indexed by a given vertex whose value is the vertex that connects to it.
+To trace the paths in the graph, an array can be kept of size $V$ indexed by a given vertex whose value is the vertex that connects to it.
 This array of edges represents a tree rooted at the source vertex.

 ### Breadth-First Search